Questions & Answers

 - When will my child be star of the day?

 Oh isn't it hard to wait!!
 By the end of the half-term, hopefully everyone will have taken the toy home.
+We have 3 bears each so there is a rotation.
+We are hoping to start sending home a bear during the part time weeks.
 We keep records of who has been the star and when so there is a sense of fairness as well as an earned reward for following the school rules.
-We are trying to find creative ways around the star of the day toy because of Covid-19 safety guidelines.

 - When will I hear about how my child is doing?